Preschool to 8th Grade

 Students Succeed

-We keep in touch with NWSDHH alumni throughout their lives.
-The life-long impact of our school is highlighted in the successes of our graduates.
-Learn more about our graduates and their successes.
+We keep in touch with NWSDHH alumni and families through the years.
+The life-long impact of our school is highlighted in their stories.
+Learn more about the educational journeys of some of our families and students.